 Environmental Cabbage Worm Control

-There are many predators for cabbage worms.
-Among them are yellowjackets, parasitic flies, parasitic wasps (such as Trichogramma wasps), green lacewings, predatory beetles, spiders, and birds such as the house sparrow or skylark.
+Predators include for cabbage worms yellowjackets, parasitic flies, parasitic wasps (such as Trichogramma wasps), green lacewings, predatory beetles, spiders, and birds such as the house sparrow or skylark.

-Even chickens can help – once your cabbage worms are large enough to be a tasty treat, chickens will gobble them up.
+Even chickens can help – once the larval form of the worms are large enough to be a tasty treat, chickens will gobble them up.
 However, chickens may also peck at your vegetables, so it’s best to be sure your plants are large enough to handle a little rough treatment before unleashing the garden fowl.
-If you are growing your bird’s favorite foods, you can always pick the cabbage worms off your plants yourself and take them to the coop for a tasty bird treat.
+If you are growing your bird’s favorite foods, you can always pick them off your plants yourself and take them to the coop for a tasty bird treat.

-Probably one of the simplest is to use a floating row cover of fine nylon mesh over your plants.
+One of the simplest techniques is to use a floating row cover of fine nylon mesh over your plants.
 If you can keep the butterflies from reaching your plants in the first place, they can’t lay their eggs and thus won’t eat your produce.
 This sort of row cover can also provide a little shade for your plants.

 Another option is to use a garlic spray that discourages the butterflies from laying eggs on your plants.
 You can buy garlic oil sprays, but you can also make your own.
-This works for June bugs, squash bugs, cabbage worms and cabbage loopers, aphids, and a variety of other insects.
+This works for June bugs, squash bugs, aphids, and a variety of other insects.
 Adding a little mint or neem oil to this can be beneficial, too.

 Caterpillars also don’t like citrus, so you can make a citrus repellent.
 Grind up the rinds and seeds of any type of citrus fruit.
 Soak the ground citrus parts in 2 cups of water overnight, then strain out the pulp.
 Add 2 teaspoons of dish soap to this and mix thoroughly.
 Spray all of the plant’s surfaces with that.